foresterre/cargo-msrv/book/src/output-formats/minimal.md

 ## \# cargo msrv (find)

-If the MSRV was found, we report this minimal supported Rust version.
+If the MSRV was found, we report this minimal supported Rust version by writing it to `stdout`.
-If it could not be found, we report `none` instead.
+If it could not be found, we report `none` instead, and write this value to `stderr`.

 ### Example 1